DocsOverviewGetting startedPricingAuthentication & conceptsPostsDiagramsBrand & assetsTools & batchErrorsMCP server

 What it can do

-• Generate branded posts from a one-line prompt — 20 built-in formats, auto-picked or pinned explicitly.
+• Generate branded posts from a one-line prompt, with 20 built-in formats, auto-picked or pinned explicitly.

 • Animate a diagram into a reveal GIF.